Dean of Academic Life

 Students Interested in Applying for Summer Grants:

 Each student who is awarded a grant will receive a $2,600 stipend for eight weeks of research during the summer and one course-unit of research or independent study at no cost to the student.
 Recipients who do research on campus will be provided with up to eight weeks of campus housing (based on double occupancy).
 Students may not have other obligations (work, course work, etc.) during the period of the grant.
-In addition, the student is expected to be enrolled at Muhlenberg in fall 2013.
-Any student receiving an award must: (1) give a presentation in the fall and (2) submit a report no later than November 1, 2013.
+In addition, the student is expected to be enrolled at Muhlenberg in fall 2015.
+Any student receiving an award must: (1) submit a report no later than September 14, 2015 and (2) consider participating in the fall poster session.

 Students who are interested in applying should obtain the forms electronically [refer to links below].
 The proposal must include an abstract of the proposed work, a 3 to 5 page description of the project, and a letter of support from the faculty sponsor.
 The proposal is to be written by the student and should be reviewed by the faculty sponsor.
-One copy of the grant proposal shall be submitted to Lori Flatto, secretary to the Dean of Academic Life by 4:00 on Monday, February 11, 2013.
+One copy of the grant proposal shall be submitted to Lori Flatto, administrative assistant to the Dean of Academic Life by 4:00 on Monday, February 9, 2015.
 A copy of the student's transcript will be added by Ms. Flatto.

 Students in all majors are eligible to apply.
 Representative projects include scientific research, photographic essays, choreography, and literary studies.
 Projects should be focused (one aspect of a writer’s work, the effect of light on plant defense mechanisms, etc.).
 Projects are intended to be student-initiated rather than faculty-initiated.
 Please see the Suggestions for Student Summer Research Grant Applications prepared by the Faculty Development and Scholarship Committee.